spykor/Big-Sur_AMD-FX-6300_GA-990XA-UD3/README.md

 **Post Install**

-  After Big Sur is installe on the new disk, copy the USB installer's EFI folder onto the new disk's EFI partition.
+  After Big Sur is installed on the new disk, copy the USB installer's **EFI folder** onto the new disk's EFI partition.

   Reboot into the new system disk (Big Sur)